ApolloAuto/apollo/docs/quickstart/apollo_2_0_quick_start.md

 4. Launch DreamView

-    Use your favorite browser to access HMI web service in your host machine browser with URL http://localhost:8888
+    Note: Use your favorite browser to access HMI web service in your host machine browser with URL http://localhost:8888

     ![](images/dreamview.png)